mickfuzz/mca_platformer_tutorial/tutorialPartOne.md

 ### Adding Food to our Tilemap @fullscreen
 **Now we need a Goal for our Game**.
-To add Food for the Player to collect **click on the tilmap image and add in a few yellow squares**.
+To add Food for the Player to collect **click on the tilemap image and add in a few yellow squares**.
 In the next step we will then turn them into strawberries.

 ![Add in Yellow Squares ](https://raw.githubusercontent.com/mickfuzz/getting-started-making-a-platformer-test1/master/images/makecode-yellow-s1-2020-02-16-19.gif)